ratnanil/CameraTrappingSoftwareSurvey/Readme.md

 > If you use other software, please comment:

+(below is a list of all non-empty responses)

   - Digikam for image tagging
   - Trapper (open source, published and developed by Jakub Bubnicki)
   - Timelapse